 - Famous for its colourful tiled floral motifs

-- Be sure to look at number 38, too
+- Be sure to look at number 38 on the same street, too

 - See also:

 The Majolica House

-The Wienzeile follows the underground path of the Wien, a river that slips quietly through Vienna and lures innocent visitors into thinking it’s the (rather disappointing) Danube.
+The Wienzeile road follows the underground part of the Wien, a river that slips quietly through Vienna and lures innocent visitors into thinking it’s the (rather disappointing) Danube.

 House number 40 went up in 1898, around about the time extensive engineering works messed about with the river and opened up a boulevard for urban renewal.